- z/OS file structures

-You arrange the ACS routines so that file will get the STANDARD management class by default.
-Users can modify an existing data set's Management Class by using the IDCAM's 'ALTER' command, on the line of the data set.
+You arrange the ACS routines so that file will get the STANBK management class by default.
+Users can then modify an existing data set's Management Class by using the IDCAM's 'ALTER' command, on the line of the data set.
 It is also possible to remove the management class definition from an SMS management class using IDCAMS ALTER as shown in the second example below.

 ALTER (/) MGMTCLAS(newname) where (/) = datasetname

-For new datasets, a management class can be specified, with either the JCL keyword MGMTCLAS=, or by filling in the management class field in ISPF
+For new datasets, a management class can be specified with either the JCL keyword MGMTCLAS=, or by filling in the management class field in ISPF option 3.2

 The STANML2 class is exactly the same as the STANBK class above, except that when the data is migrated, it goes straight to ML2 (tape).
 This is usually used for very big files and you would invoke this in your ACS routines with code that looks a bit like

 IF (&SIZE < 1000MB) THEN DO